Appraisal Information

 When market participants list their home for sale, the home becomes available to be used as a comparable listing within appraisal reports.
 As a result of the comparable listing photo requirement, homeowners may see appraisers photograph the front of their existing home as a comparable listing, typically from the street.
 This is nothing to be alarmed about, as it is a normal procedure.

 Should a comparable listing photo be taken of an existing home, it will be used within an appraisal report that will be kept confidential within the lending institution that ordered the appraisal.
-Comparable listing photos are not made public by appraisers.
+Comparable listing photos are not made public by appraisers for any reason.